GEMakers/green-bean/README.md

 There are a few steps that must be performed before we will be able to start controlling an appliance.

 #### Connecting the Green Bean to an Appliance
-The Green Bean must be connected to the appliance with an RJ45 cable.
+The Green Bean must be connected to a [supported appliance](SupportedAppliances.md) using an RJ45 cable.
 Any off-the-shelf ethernet cable should work. **It is important not to use a crossover cable as this may damage the Green Bean**.
-The RJ45 port is in a different location for each appliance, and can be located by referencing [this table](#rj45-locations).

 #### Connecting the Green Bean to a Laptop
 The Green Bean must be connected to your laptop with a USB micro cable.
 Again, any off-the-shelf USB micro cable should work.
 The Green Bean is powered over USB and should appear as a USB HID device on your laptop shortly after it is plugged in.